 This interface is for viewing weather forecasts from NOAA/NCEP numerical models.
-To change maps, select Forecast Type (this refers to global or U.S. regional models), Map Area, and Variable from the pulldown menus at the top of this page.
+To change maps, select Forecast Type (this refers to global or North American/U.S. regional models), Map Area, and Variable from the pulldown menus at the top of this page.
 Choices for Map Area and Variable change depending on which Forecast Type is selected.
 Use the Image Slider or playback controls to animate the maps.
-If viewing from a low bandwidth network connection, then keep the switch Load Fewer Images set to Yes.
-This changes the output interval to reduce the total number of image downloads (for example, GFS output interval changes from 3-hourly to 6-hourly, reducing the number of transferred files from 64 to 32).
-Users with fast network connections should change Load Fewer Images to No. The weather models accessible here are shown below with forecast period, default output interval, and approximate image update schedule.
+If viewing from a low bandwidth network connection, then keep the switch Fast Image Load set to No. This changes the output interval to reduce the total number of image downloads (for example, GFS output interval changes from 3-hourly to 6-hourly, reducing the number of transferred files from 64 to 32).
+Users with fast network connections should change Fast Image Load to Yes.
+The weather models accessible here are shown below with forecast period, default output interval, and approximate image update schedule.

 The variable Temperature 2m Anomaly is available for the GFS model.
 Temperature anomaly (at 2 meters above the surface) refers to the departure of the current forecasted temperature from a climate baseline.
 Climate Reanalyzer uses a 1979-2000 climate baseline derived from the reanalysis of the NCEP Climate Forecast System (CFSR/CFSV2).
 This baseline is chosen over the more typical 1981-2010 climate normal for the simple reason that it better approximates historical climatology, as shown here in relation to a 1880-2014 global land-ocean temperature index from NASA GISS.